gregswindle/project-guidelines/CONTRIBUTING.md

 ```

 ## 6. Development
-`generator-apiproxy` is dedicated to enabling best practices.
+`product-name` is dedicated to enabling best practices.
 It is therefore crucial that the generator itself follows strong engineering standards to assure quality and performance.

 ### 6.1.
 Code standards

 ESLint evaluates Javascript code standards before each test run with the `npm-script pretest`.
-Heres' a [table of `generator-apiproxy's` ESLint rules][eslint-rules-table-url] and their enforcement.
+Heres' a [table of `product-name's` ESLint rules][eslint-rules-table-url] and their enforcement.

 ### 6.2.
 Testing